Clinical Laboratory Sciences, Medical Laboratory Science Option

 Finally, many graduates of this program have continued on to graduate school and received master's or Ph.D.s in various science disciplines such as biology, biotechnology, microbiology, biochemistry, nutrition, physical therapy, and clinical laboratory sciences.
 Others have earned master's of Education, master's of Business Administration (MBA) or Health Administration (MHA).
 Graduates have also gone to Veterinary School, Chiropractic School, Osteopathic School, Medical School or Physician and Pathologist Assistant's programs.

 All students must complete a basic core of science courses in Anatomy and Physiology, Physiological Chemistry and Basic Clinical Microbiology.
 These courses, along with the General Education courses in Social Sciences and Arts and Humanities, must be completed prior to the junior year.
 The upper division (junior and senior) courses combine classroom and online teaching and learning.
 Specific courses include Hematology, Coagulation, Clinical Chemistry, Medical Bacteriology, Medical Mycology and Parasitology, Medical Virology/Serology, Clinical Immunology, Clinical Immunohematology, and Molecular Diagnostics.

-The program requires a total of 120 credits and completion of the required courses leading to a Bachelor of Science in Clinical Laboratory Sciences, Medical (formerly Medical Technology) option.
+The program requires a total of 120 credits and completion of the required courses leading to a Bachelor of Science in Clinical Laboratory Sciences, Medical Laboratory Science option.